etrusci-org/gtao-solitude/README.md

 # gtao-solitude

 Play in a public GTA Online session with all game activities enabled, but in peace.
+This approach is sometimes also called an "empty session generator".

 ---